scharlton2/solver_dev_manual/source/02/04_dictionary.rst

 :numref:`translation_dict_before` and :numref:`translation_dict_after`
 show the example of editing a dictionary file.
-As the example shows, you have to add translated texts in "translation" element.
+As the example shows, you have to add translated texts in \\"translation\\" element.